-When required to deal with the effects of a public emergency or a catastrophic health emergency declared by the Governor, the Chief Judge of the Court of Appeals may order that one or more courts remain open on a holiday or weekend.
+When required to deal with the effects of a public emergency or a catastrophic health emergency declared by the Governor, the Chief Judge of the Court of Appeals may order that one or more courts remain open or reopen, including on a holiday or weekend.

-Cross reference: Code, Public Safety Article, §§14-107, 14-303, 14-3A-02.
+Cross reference: Code, Public Safety Article, §\$14-107, 14-303, 14-3A-02.